San Jose scale

 SYMPTOMS

 The red halo-like spots surrounding feeding sites on the fruit surface make them easily recognizable in the field, especially on green or yellowish parts of the fruit.
 In severe cases, fruits become severely misshapen.
-Scales can cover twigs and branches but need careful observation to be seen as they are not as conspicuous as on fruit.
+Scales can cover twigs and branches but need careful observation to be seen as they are not as conspicuous as fruit.
 However, they can result in dieback of the affected parts and ultimately cause the decline of the tree.

 Confusion with other pests: Pest symptoms cannot be confused with those caused by other pests.